MicrosoftDocs/cpp-docs/docs/cpp/raw-pointers.md

 int (*i)(int i, string s, double d);
 ```

 The following example shows a function `combine` that takes as a parameter any function that accepts a `std::string` and returns a `std::string`.
-Depending on the function that is passed to `combine` it will either prepend or append a string.
+Depending on the function that's passed to `combine`, it either prepends or appends a string.

 ```cpp
 #include <iostream>